 Offered: Fall, even numbered years

 Exploration of the human figure as a structural form and vehicle for expression in narrative art and illustration.
-Emphasis is placed on anatomy, working from observation, construction, gesture, composition, research, and creating reference to aid imagination.
+Emphasis is placed on anatomy, drawing and painting from observation, construction, gesture, composition, research, and creating reference to aid imagination.

 4 credit hours

-Prerequisites: AD 303 or concurrent enrollment, AD 319A or AD 319B, or instructor's permission.
+Prerequisite: AD 303 or concurrent enrollment, and either AD 319A or AD 319B; or instructor’s permission.

 Development of conceptual and problem-solving abilities within the framework of varied commercial situations, while encouraging personal artistic voice.
 Ideation, research, and the professional practice of an illustrator are emphasized.